After a long day at work or a stressful week, a drink or two at home or out with friends might sound like just what you need to regroup.

 - You drink alone – or use alcohol as a coping mechanism.

 Now, just because you have a glass or two of wine by yourself while reading a good book, taking a bath or catching up on your favorite show doesn’t mean you have a drinking problem.
 The issue occurs when drinking alone becomes a habit – or when it is coupled with being used to make you feel better.
-“When drinking alone turns into an isolation factor, that’s when there is a problem,” says Dr. Bulat.
+“When drinking alone turns into an isolation factor, that’s when there is a problem,” says Dr. Trahan.
 “Using alcohol as a coping mechanism is not only unhealthy, but it can indicate there is a further underlying problem.” - You do things you wouldn’t normally do while sober.

 While the amount of alcohol you drink is a factor in determining if you could have a drinking problem, the true issue is in how the alcohol affects you.
-“If you asked someone while sober if they would drive after having a few drinks, they would most likely say no,” explains Dr. Bulat.
+“If you asked someone while sober if they would drive after having a few drinks, they would most likely say no,” explains Dr. Trahan.
 “But for someone who might have a bit of a problem, after drinking, they would justify drinking and driving.”

 If your drinking causes you to do things you wouldn’t normally do – or that go against your judgement – you should look at your consumption and how your drinking is affecting you.
 In addition, not remembering events as they happened or completely blacking out while drinking, is cause for concern.
 Doing something spontaneous while intoxicated is one thing, but putting the safety of yourself or others at risk or harming your relationships is completely different. - You’re drinking for the buzz.

 Forget socialization – if you are going out and drinking simply for the feeling alcohol provides, you could be headed toward trouble.
-“When someone is seeking the mood altering effects or uses alcohol as a coping mechanism or in isolation, that could be a red flag for an addictive type of behavior,” says Dr. Bulat. - You are not able to completely stop or limit your drinking.
+“When someone is seeking the mood altering effects or uses alcohol as a coping mechanism or in isolation, that could be a red flag for an addictive type of behavior,” says Dr. Trahan. - You are not able to completely stop or limit your drinking.

 If you truly think your drinking is becoming a problem, try limiting yourself to only a drink or two.
-Or, take it one step further and stop drinking entirely – even for just a temporary amount of time.
-“If you have a problem with something, generally you should try just stopping to see how you feel,” says Dr. Bulat.
+Or take it one step further and stop drinking entirely – even for just a temporary amount of time.
+“If you have a problem with something, generally you should try just stopping to see how you feel,” says Dr. Trahan.
 “If the idea of stopping your drinking causes you to feel defensive, there may be a problem.”

 If you think that you or a loved one may have a problem with alcohol abuse or other drugs, talk to your primary care doctor, or contact an addiction specialist at Henry Ford Maplegrove Center at (800) 422-1183.